 - Family and childhood traumas: childhood sexual abuse, severe trauma

-- Peer pressure among friends and co-workers to be thin or be sexy
+- Peer pressure among friends and co-workers to be thin or sexy

 Anorexia is a serious mental health concern.
 Your best path to recovery from anorexia will involve a team of qualified and experienced caregiving specialists—a physician, a nutritionist, and a therapist are recommended.
 Effective treatment will include these three components:

-- Medical: The highest priority in the treatment of anorexia nervosa is addressing any serious health issues that may have resulted from the eating disordered behaviors, such as malnutrition, electrolyte imbalance, amenorrhea and an unstable heartbeat.
+- Medical care – The highest priority in the treatment of anorexia nervosa is addressing any serious health issues that may have resulted from disordered behaviors, such as malnutrition, electrolyte imbalance, amenorrhea, and an unstable heartbeat.

-- Nutritional: This component encompasses weight restoration, implementation and supervision of a tailored meal plan, and education about normal eating patterns.
+- Nutritional support – This component encompasses weight restoration, implementation and supervision of a tailored meal plan, and education about normal eating patterns.

 - Therapy – The goal of this part of treatment is to recognize underlying issues associated with the eating disorder, address and heal from traumatic life events, learn healthier coping skills, and further develop the capacity to express and deal with emotions.